erlete/basic-formation-courses/docs/version-control/git/README.md

 Git is a complex tool but relatively easy to use.
 But before working with it there are some basics that must be known to have a solid base.

 ### Repository
 Git needs a place to work, and you too.
-This normally is a directory and when initializing one git will do some interesting things, let's check them out using the default tool for Git:
+This normally is a directory and when initializing a repo git will do some interesting things, let's check them out using the default tool for Git:

 ```bash
 $ mkdir Repository      # Creating a folder